herneri/cups/README.md

 * wq: A priority queue of assignments
 * sch: Weekly schedule of events
 * cn: Note manager
+* dc: Get definitions, synonyms, and antonyms for words using a web API

 ## Utility Usage